greenplum-db/pxf/automation/README.md

 There are 2 flags that can be used to debug automation tests:

-1. `PXF_TEST_DEBUG` - does not remove any test data after an automation test.
+1. `PXF_TEST_KEEP_DATA` - does not remove any test data after an automation test.
-2. `PXF_TEST_DEBUG_ATTACH` - will cause the automation application to wait for a debugger to attach to the session before proceeding. `PXF_TEST_DEBUG` must be true for this flag to take effect.
+2. `PXF_TEST_DEBUG` - will cause the automation application to wait for a debugger to attach to the session before proceeding.

 ### Intelli Automation Debug Setup
 In IntelliJ, create an `Automation Debug` configuration: